treflehq/documentation/docs/getting-started.md

 import TabItem from '@theme/TabItem';

+### Introduction

+This is the Trefle API documentation.
+The Trefle API aims to deliver all plants informations under an accessible interface.

+All API access is over HTTPS, and accessed from https://trefle.io.
+All data is sent and received as JSON.

 ### What You Need

 In order to make queries, you'll need to create an account and get your personal access token first.